jannikmi/multivar_horner/paper/paper.md

 The package has been created due to the recent advances in multivariate polynomial interpolation [@Hecht1; @Hecht2].
 High dimensional interpolants of large degrees create the demand for evaluating multivariate polynomials computationally efficient and numerically stable.
 Among others, these advances enable modeling the behaviour of (physical) systems with polynomials.
-Obtaining such an analytical, multidimensional and nonlinear representation of a system opens up many possibilities.
+Obtaining an analytical, multidimensional and nonlinear representation of a system opens up many possibilities.
-With so called "Response Surface Methods"[@michelfeitresponse] for example a system can be analysed and optimised.
+With so called "interpolation response surface methods"[@michelfeitresponse] for example a system can be analysed and optimised.

 Instead of using a heuristic to choose the next factor, one can allow a search over all possible Horner factorisations in order to arrive at a minimal factorisation.
 The amount of possible factorisations, however, is increasing exponentially with the degree and dimensionality of a polynomial (the amount of monomials).